-The Empire State Building is one of the most iconic landmarks in the entire U.S., and it’s impossible to think of New York City without seeing this massive skyscraper looming over Midtown.
+The Empire State Building is one of the most iconic landmarks in the entire U.S., and it’s impossible to think of New York City without seeing this massive skyscraper looming over Midtown, one of the best neighborhoods in Manhattan.
 Of course, it’s even better to visit the Empire State Building and see it for yourself, as this is one of the top things to do in NYC.

 Every time we visit the Big Apple, we’re always amazed by the size and height of the Empire State Building.
 Not only that, but this Art Deco skyscraper holds nearly 100 years of history, so it’s one of the most famous buildings in NYC.